codingforeveryone/READMEs/array-reduce.md

 Note that you need to specify the initial value `0` as the second parameter of the `reduce()` method, because, as mentioned above, the initial value of the parameter `a` would be the first element of the array (`{x:1}` in this case) if the second parameter of the `reduce()` method were not specified.

 Another example of the `reduce()` method is to count the occurence of values in an array.
-For example, the following example shows one of the ways to count how many times each letters appears in an array:
+For example, the following example shows one of the ways to count how many times each letter appears in an array:

 ```javascript
 var array = ['A', 'B', 'C', 'B', 'B', 'A', 'A', 'C', 'A', 'B'];